 I am using frozen fish, defrosted overnight in the refrigerator.
 Choosing fresh is always preferable, if possible.
 Look for fillets that have firm, not mushy flesh, a mild, sea smell.
 Store in the refrigerator and use within 2 days.

-This recipe offers 4 flounder fillets.
+This recipe offers 5 flounder fish fillets.
 These should all fit in one layer spread out in the skillet.
-If you are making more fish, cook them in separate batches.
+If you are making more fish, or if yours are fairly large, cook them in separate batches.
 Place on paper towel-lined plate and cover with foil.

 Step 1: Stir together the seasonings.
 Pat the fillets dry, rub each with some olive oil and press the seasonings onto the top an bottom of fish.